emanuelemassaro/LST_exposure/README.md

 ### E. Massaro, G. Duveiller, R. Schifanella, L. Caporaso, M. Piccardo, H. Taubenböck and A. Cescatti
 #### contact: ema.massaro@gmail.com

 This repository contains the codes and the data used for producing the results of the paper.
-The codes are in form of of jupyter notebooks.

 For each city we collected information of land surface properties from the [Google Earth Engine](https://earthengine.google.com/) and the population from the [EU JRC Global Human Settlement Layer](https://ghsl.jrc.ec.europa.eu/).